 One of the main reasons why you should try to take care of your teeth as you age is the fact that your teeth can move.
 This isn’t something that everyone experiences but it can still be a large issue that many face around the world.
 As your teeth move, they can start to get unstable and could potentially cause further problems down the line.
 You might even find that your teeth haven’t been in a good position for quite some time, but you haven’t done anything about it.

 So, to protect your teeth and resolve any movement, you should look into getting invisible or wire braces.
 What you need to know about clear braces is that they are very discreet and affordable.
-The clear brace cost UK is usually a one-off payment so make sure to consider this carefully.
+The cost of clear braces in the UK is usually a one-off payment so make sure to consider this carefully.
 With braces, you can protect your teeth and return them to a good position that will last for a long time.

 As you get older, you will find that your gums naturally recede.
 This can result in the exposure of your tooth surfaces and roots to bacteria that can be very harmful.
 Over time, as the bacteria begins to build, you will find that your teeth can start to decay.
 This is something that many older people experience, and they eventually need to deal with the consequences.